wifinigel/wiperf/mkdocs/docs/config.ini.md

 - wlan0 (the first available WLAN port - usually a USB dongle plugged in to the WLAN Pi, or the internal wireless NIC on the RPi)
 - eth0 (the internal Ethernet port of the probe)
-- zt  (Zerotier (the virtual network service) is installed and used to connect to the reporting server)
+- ztxxxxxxxx  (Zerotier (the virtual network service) is installed and used to connect to the reporting server - note that the 'xxxxxxx' string needs to be replaced with the actual detail of your Zerotier interface, which will vary on each probe)
+- lo (Local loopback interface 0 - this may be used on an RPi when running Influx and Grafana on the probe...yes, it can be done, but this isn't the intended way of running wiperf...your mileage may vary.)

-The WANPi is configured to assign a higher cost default route to eth0 by default so that all traffic (tests & test results) will choose the default route provided by wlan0.
+The WLANPi is configured to assign a higher cost default route to eth0 by default so that all traffic (tests & test results) will choose the default route provided by wlan0.
 If eth0 is used as the path to return test results to the reporting server, then a static route is injected in to the probe route table on start-up to ensure correct routing.

 If this parameter is not correctly set, then results data may not make it back to the reporting server.